Vhou-Atroph/TT-Damage-Calculator/README.md

 ### Linux

 To run the program on Linux, you must compile the Rust libraries into .so files.
 To do this, you must first navigate to the main project file (for tt_calc this would be `mod/tt_calc`) and run the command `cargo build --release` in your favorite terminal.
 The library should then compile.
 Once the file is compiled, the file `mod/[module]/target/release/lib[module].so` should have been created.
-Change the file's name to `[module].so` and it in `mod/`.
+Change the file's name to `[module].so` and drop it in `mod/`.
 This should be done for each Rust library.

 ### Running